rancher/lasso/pkg/cache/sql/Readme.md

 The key size used is 256 bits.
 Data-encryption-keys are stored in the object table and are rotated every 150,000 writes.

 ### Indexed Fields
 Filtering and sorting only work on indexed fields.
-These fields are defined when using Informer For.
+These fields are defined when using `CacheFor`.
 Objects will have the following indexes by default:
 * Fields in informer.defaultIndexedFields
 * Fields passed to InformerFor()